Registration of child birth

 The issuance of the certificate of birth is dependent on a number of documents which parents usually have to submit.
 These include, among other documents:

 - Passport or identity card from the country of origin.
-Asylum seekers (for as long as the asylum procedure is ongoing) and people with refugee status are not obliged to submit these documents if this would involve getting in contact with the authorities from their countries of origin.
+Asylum seekers (for as long as the asylum procedure is ongoing) and people with refugee status or subsidiary protection are not obliged to submit these documents if this would involve getting in contact with the authorities from their countries of origin.
 Instead, they have to submit the asylum seeker’s permission to stay (Aufenthaltsgestattung) or the residence permit respectively.
-However, these documents do not necessarily serve as evidence for “proof of identity”;

 - Birth certificates of parents in original document and an officially certified translation;

 - If the parents are married, a marriage certificate or marriage contract in original document and an officially certified translation.

 If one of these documents cannot be submitted, the civil registry office may accept a declaration ‘in lieu of an oath’, but no general rules exist for this procedure, so acceptance of such a declaration is dependent upon the individual circumstances and the practice of the local civil registry office.
 An overview of the procedure in English has been published by the German Institute for Human Rights.

 Problems occur in particular if the parents do not have a passport or birth certificate from the country of origin and if the authorities find that the identity of the parents has not been sufficiently clarified by other means.
 In these cases, many civil registry offices regularly refuse to issue birth certificates.
 However, they may issue other documents instead.
 A study by the Humboldt Law Clinic found that offices have various strategies to deal with these cases of ‘unclarified identity’: